ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Created a dog description app to practice react router exercise.

 **Thoughts:** Implemented various route components such as navlink, route, link, redirect etc. Made the app more responsive with css styles.

+### Day 22: May 28th, 2020

+**Today's Progress**: Continued with the dog details app.
+Styled it today with bootstrap, yesterday only css was used.
+It's easy and time saving.
+Looked at COVID tracker project.
+And finally started with the massive color app project.

+**Thoughts:** Got to know about the new techs I'll be using in this new project such as Material UI, JSS and other react helpers.
+This is going to be a massive project with 80+ video tutorials.
+Going to be busy with this for couple of days.